Getting more YouTube subscribers is an art!

-Now this is easier said than done, but you cannot ignore its validity.
-The main reason someone subscribes to a channel is because they love the work of the publisher and wants to see more of their videos.
+Now, this is easier said than done, but you cannot ignore its validity.
+The main reason someone subscribes to a channel is that they love the work of the publisher and wants to see more of their videos.

 YouTube subscribers usually do not like channels that don’t produce regular content.
 Especially in today’s digital age, consumers want continually more and more entertainment.
 You need to be able to keep up with your subscribers’ demands.